Conservative Prediction via Data-Driven Confidence Minimization: Exploring in the OOD Detection Setting

-Since the second fine-tuning stage is the crucial step for our algorithm, we try different number of epochs for this stage and see its effect. \cref{fig:further_ablations} shows the results.
+\textbf{Effect of number of epochs in the second fine-tuning stage} Since the second fine-tuning stage is the crucial step for our algorithm, we try different number of epochs for this stage and see its effect. \cref{fig:further_ablations} shows the results.
 We see that the performance variation due to varying the number of epochs is negligible, implying \ours{} is robust to the choice of this hyper-parameters.
 We also see that in the 4/5 cases we have tried out, our default choice of 10 for the number of fine-tuning epochs do not achieve the best performance, justifying our experiment design.